 The mattress has a foam comfort layer, a very cool cover, and (in my opinion) is a bit softer than average.
 For that reason, I think it could be a good choice for side sleepers but perhaps not the best fit for people who sleep only on their back or stomach.
 Its price point makes it a very affordable option for more people as well.

-Overall I really liked Endy, though I had a few complaints as well (see how Endy compares HERE).
+Overall I really liked Endy and think a lot of people will too.
 Read about my experience in my full Endy mattress review.

 You will love Endy if you…

 - Want great comfort – with a nice foam comfort layer, Endy stands out in that it has a nice plush feel